avaneev/biteopt/README.md

 Instead of iterating through different "starting guesses" to find optimum like in deterministic methods, this method requires optimization attempts with different random seeds.
-The stochastic nature of the method allows it to automatically "fall" into different competing minima at each attempt.
+The stochastic nature of the method allows it to automatically "fall" into different competing minima on each attempt.
 If there are no competing minima in a function present (or the true/global minimum is rogue and cannot be detected), this method in absolute majority of attempts returns the same optimum.